 Zoo, Theatre and Much More Fun

-Residents and visitors will not find themselves with nothing to do in this area.
-There is a zoo, a theater, a casino for all the keen gamblers out there and many parks and nature reserves.
+Residents and visitors will not find themselves bored in this area.
+There is a zoo, a theatre, a casino and many parks and nature reserves.

-On the outskirts of the city, there is the Terra Natura Murcia, a water park and zoo which houses different species of animals from all over the world.
-You can find a mixture of African savannah animals, Iberian peninsula animals, a range of birds, reptiles and much more.
-Some of the best sights in the zoo include the African lion, the spotted hyena, the brown bear, Iberian wolf, the grated hyena, leopard, the lynx and many monkeys such as the ring-tailed lemur and the lemur veri.
+On the outskirts of the city is the Terra Natura Murcia, a water park and zoo which houses different species of animals from all over the world.
+You can find a mixture of African Savannah animals; Iberian peninsula animals, a range of birds, reptiles and much more.
+Some of the best sights in the zoo include the African lion; the spotted hyena, the brown bear, Iberian wolf, the grated hyena, leopard, the lynx and many monkeys such as the ring-tailed lemur and the lemur veri.

-Great places for adults include the theater and the casino in the city.
-Throughout the year there are many different shows put on in the theater: from comedies to musicals, you will always find a great show suited to your taste.
-There is sometimes even great shows for kids – so, why not make the theater a family event?
+Great places for adults include the theatre and the casino in the city.
+Throughout the year there are many different shows put on in the theatre: from comedies to musicals, you will always find a great show suited to your taste.
+There is sometimes even great shows for kids – so, why not make the theatre a family event?